martin-eden/lua_code_formatter/readme.txt

   Formats any valid Lua 5.3 code.

   Lines with code are wrapped to fit inside given margins.

+  Files with invalid lua syntax will loose the content after the syntax error!

+  Make sure to verify the correctness of the file before running LCF.
+  For example via:

+     luac -p <filename>

   Installation script deploys three command-line scripts: